by Garrick Dee

 Outside the Box: Bellabe Facial Hair Remover

-It’s really hard to fathom how a small piece of spring can actually do it but reviews say it does the job!
+It’s tough to fathom how a small piece of spring can actually do it, but reviews say it does the job!

 With over 2,000 reviews and counting, it’s hard to argue with its popularity.

 Using this is pretty simple.
 Bellebe says that you just bend it on each end then roll it over the face using the handlebars on both sides.